 Beer is sold cold in 500 ml bottles and is not much more expensive than if you bought it at the supermarket or the newsstand / kiosk (yes, you can get your newspaper and your beer at the same place!).

-Another option if you are going the mezedes (or small plates) route is to choose ouzo.
+Another option when dining in Greece. especially if you are going the mezedes (or small plates) route is to choose ouzo.
 In some of the more upscale restaurants we like, we’ve found that we can keep the size of our bill down by ordering ouzo instead of a fancier bottle of wine.

 Soft drinks are also available.
 You may even see the table next to you mixing Cola with their wine!
 I have never tried it, but as my good friend Mr. John Mole will tell you, it may be a continuation of a habit that started in the ancient times.